 Reduce The Amount of Used Storage

-For example, the more files uploaded to a website, the longer it will take to load.
-This can slow down site speeds, and this may drive visitors away.
-It can also interfere with User Experience (UX).
+For example, the more files that are uploaded to a website, the longer it will take to load.
+This can slow down site speeds, and may drive visitors away.
+It can also interfere with the site’s User Experience (UX).

-There are many factors that contribute to media space usage – one being image size.
-By uploading smaller images to your Media Library instead of just downsizing larger images with HTML, you increase the space available on your server.
-This will contribute to improved site speed, both on the front and back ends.
+There are many factors that contribute to media space usage – one of the most important being image size.
+By uploading smaller images to your Media Library instead of just downsizing larger images with HTML, you can increase the space available on your server.
+This should contribute to improved site speeds, both on the front and back ends.

-Image scaling is a great way of resizing your images without losing out on quality.
-In short, it enables you to use the minimum number of pixels to display your image, which directly correlates with a reduced file size.
+Image scaling is also a great way of resizing your images without losing out on quality.
+In short, it enables you to use the minimum number of pixels to display your image, which directly correlates with a reduction in file size.

 Use JPG Images Instead of PNG

-Another factor that impacts media space usage is the image file type you use.
+Another factor that impacts media space usage is the image file types you use.
 The two most common are JPG and PNG, but the former is best when it comes to saving space.

 When comparing JPG and PNG images side by side, you’ll notice a slight difference in quality.
-The truth is, PNG is of a higher quality, but it’s not a dealbreaker for the majority of website images.
-The only time you really need to use PNGs is when you need a transparent image background.
+PNGs are often of higher quality, but this isn’t a dealbreaker for the majority of website images.
+The only time you really need to use PNGs is when you require a transparent image background.

 Eliminate Duplicate Images

-While you may have uploaded multiples of the same image, usually duplicate images are caused by WordPress’ automatic creation of multiple image formats (such as Thumbnail, Medium, and Large).
-This can quickly fill up your available storage space, while also slowing your website down.
+While you may sometimes upload multiples of the same image, duplicate images are usually caused by WordPress’ automatic creation of multiple image formats (such as Thumbnail, Medium, and Large).
+As we mentioned before, this can quickly fill up your available storage space, while also slowing your website down.

 Fortunately, this is something you can easily put a stop to.
 To do so, head to Settings > Media within your WordPress dashboard: